 The Home Weatherization Program helps low-income homeowners make necessary home repairs.
 Repairs include things like repairing faulty water heaters, winterizing doors, windows, patching roofs or repairing broken or damaged stairs.
 Many people are living in subpar housing because they do not have the money to make the costly repairs.

 There is help out there for homeowners, whose home desperately need fixing.
-If you quality, for free home repairs, your property will be assessed and contractors will come and make your home safe and more energy efficient.
+If you qualify, for free home repairs, your property will be assessed and contractors will come and make your home safe and more energy efficient.

 Free Christmas Toys

 Do you need toys or other assistance for Christmas?
 There are many Christmas charities that help the poor.
 Many families dread and the pressure it puts on them to participated in this commercial holiday.
 It is hard to look in the eyes of a child and tell them, “Santa will not be coming to their house this year.”
 There are charities and faith-based ministries, that try to make sure children have a great Christmas.

 These organizations will not only provide a toy for a child, but some also provide warm coats for children and the elderly.
 If you believe you will need help this year, please check out these organizations that provide free Christmas toys of kids.

 The Lifeline Assistance Program provides free cell phones and land line services for disadvantaged consumers.
 When you are hard hit by the economy, there are some things that have to be adjusted.
 Many times, people look for alternatives to their expensive cell phone plan plans.

 Cutting you plan to the basics may hurt your heart, but the main thing is that you can still keep in touch with people, use your cell phone for job hunting and connect with the family.
 If things have gotten to the point that you have to get rid of your cell phone altogether, you may qualify for a Lifeline government phones.

 Discount Internet Services